Skip to Main Content

 Claiming your work - ORCiD

 You may have noticed entries in your bibliography relating to the same person, but where their name appears differently.
-The may have a first name and surname, or an initial and surname, or a first name, initial and surname.
+They may have a first name and surname, or an initial and surname, or a first name, initial and surname; they may have changed name during their career.
 This can make it difficult for you to track their publications and for the author to track their citations.

 An ORCiD gets around this problem.
 This is a unique number that belongs to you and moves with you through your career, regardless of whether you change you name or it is printed differently by a publisher.